Art Studio Lighting 101

 Q: What is the best type of lighting for an art studio?

 A: A combination of 5000K daylight bulbs with a high CRI (95+) is ideal.
-This provides neutral, accurate lighting for colorwork and ensures you can see values clearly.
+These provide neutral, accurate lighting for colorwork and ensure you can see values clearly.

 Q: Can I use regular home lighting for my studio?